truckersmp-cli/truckersmp-cli/README.md

 #### How to downgrade games

-When the latest game version is not compatible with TruckersMP yet, if user updates game with `--downgrade` option (that implies `--update`), truckersmp-cli installs the latest TruckersMP-compatible version of game by determining Steam game branch name, using [TruckersMP Web API][truckersmp:webapi].
+When the latest game version is not compatible with TruckersMP yet, the user can downgrade the games with `--downgrade` (that implies `--update`) which installs the latest version that is supported by TruckersMP by determining the Steam game branch name by using [TruckersMP Web API][truckersmp:webapi].

 ```
 $ truckersmp-cli --ets2 --downgrade